apache/cordova-coho/docs/tools-release-process.md

     svn add blah.blah.blah
     svn commit -m "$JIRA Published blog post for tools release."

+## Email a release announcement to the mailing list
+Subject: [ANNOUNCEMENT] Tools Release

+    Cordova-cli@VERSION & Plugman@VERSION has been released!

+    You can view the release blog post at LINK_TO_BLOG

 ## Close JIRA Issue
  * Double check that the issue has comments that record the steps you took